UrielCarrero/Tesis-Matlab/README.md

 # Pybullet_Deep_Learning_Drone_Controller

 This project facilitates the data extraction, training process and test for neural controllers in Pybullet.
-Incluiding files which allows to characterize the PID controller provided by Pybullet based on the response in terms of the control evaluation parameters, create and record a set of several kind of trajectories, create individual trajectories with specified parameters, test again the recorded trajectories with different controllers, train neural networks with different architectures and test the performance of the original controller versus the trained neural controllers aaplying different aerodynamic effects.
+Incluiding neural network models, datasets for train neural controllers and files which allows to characterize the PID controller provided by Pybullet based on the response in terms of the control evaluation parameters, create and record a set of several kind of trajectories, create individual trajectories with specified parameters, train neural networks with different architectures and test the performance of the original controller versus the trained neural controllers aaplying different aerodynamic effects.
 Which hinder the flight performance.

 ## Instalation Guide (Pending):